-Zethus was one of the twin sons of Zeus and Antiope, known for his role in the establishment of the city of Thebes.
-Together with his brother Amphion, Zethus ruled Thebes which flourished and grew.
-Here’s a closer look.
+Zethus was one of the twin sons of Zeus and Antiope, known for his role in the second founding of the city of Thebes.
+Together with his brother Amphion, Zethus constructed the city’s walls and ruled Thebes, which flourished and grew.
+Apart from this, Zethus doesn’t play any major role in Greek mythology.
+But the myths he appears in are iconic and dramatic.

 Early Years of Zethus